 The many vital roles of herbs and flowers

-Introducing a wide range of herbs and flowers into your organic garden will have all sorts of benefits.
+Introducing a wide range of herbs and flowers into your organic garden will have benefits.
 They will help attract an increased range of birds, insects, lizards, and other animals.
 Insects and birds will act as pollinators for your fruit and vegetables resulting in increased yields.
 Many of these creatures will also help to control pests.
 Inevitably, there will also be some negative consequences, such as birds feeding on fruit, but the diversity you create will be your insurance policy in that if one food crop is decimated there will be a host of others that can replace it.

 Herbs often have aromatic oils that give their foliage and flowers as characteristic perfume.
 Herbs such as pyrethrum and garlic can be used to create organic remedies for pest and disease problems.
 In addition, such plants release oils into the air and soil that surrounds them, thereby helping to repel pests from your garden naturally.
 I have been a gardener for over many years and I have grown thousands of different plants, both commercially and personally.
 Diversification is a great insurance policy in everyone’s garden.